-The population of the district is among the fastest ageing in the country.
-Smolyan continues to rank among the leaders in the education category.
-The shares of repeaters and dropouts from primary and secondary education are low.
-The share of people with health insurance is high.
-Smolyan is the district with the lowest workload of the local judges and with the smallest number of registered crimes.
-The district also ranks first with the highest share of forest areas and the lowest share of degraded land.
-The intensity of its cultural life is gradually increasing, but it nevertheless remains weak.
+The population of the district is among the fastest aging in the country.
+Smolyan continues to rank among the districts with the highest educational results.
+The health insurance system covers practically the entire population of the district.
+Workloads in Smolyan’s courts are relatively low, which impacts the speed of delivery of justice.
+Smolyan is the district with the lowest number of registered crimes.
+The district also ranks first regarding the share of forest area and has the lowest share of disturbed area.
+The intensity of its cultural life remains weak, but tourism is strongly represented.

 Download reports from preivious years: